 Enlisted personnel who graduate from the Coast Guard's various officer accession programs receive either a temporary commission or a reserve commission.

-Applicants for temporary commissions must have at least 30 semester-hour credits (including at least one college math course) or meet a series of other academic criteria.
-To apply for a temporary commission, enlisted personnel must be in pay grade E-5 or higher, have served at least four years in the armed forces, at least two of which were in the Coast Guard.
+- Applicants for temporary commissions must have at least 30 semester-hour credits (including at least one college math course) or meet a series of other academic criteria.
+To apply for a temporary commission, enlisted personnel must be in pay grade E-5 or higher and have served at least four years in the armed forces, at least two of which were in the Coast Guard.

-The main practical difference between reserve and temporary commissions is that an officer with a temporary commission who doesn't get promoted to LT reverts back to his last enlisted pay grade and can continue to serve, if he wants to.
-An officer with a reserve commission who isn't promoted to LT is required to leave the Coast Guard.
+The main practical difference between reserve and temporary commissions is that an officer with a temporary commission who doesn't get promoted to lieutenant reverts back to his last enlisted pay grade and can continue to serve, if he wants to.
+An officer with a reserve commission who isn't promoted to lieutenant is required to leave the Coast Guard.

 Terms of Service